yespeebalaji/KnowledgeGraphRAG/README.md

-# Historical Knowledge Graph RAG System
+#  Knowledge Graph RAG System

 A Retrieval-Augmented Generation (RAG) system using Neo4j knowledge graphs and Google's Gemini Pro LLM to query historical data.
 The system combines graph-based and vector-based retrieval methods for enhanced accuracy.